saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 ## Target group

 * People interested in learning about extending S/4HANA with ESRI spatial data
+* People interested in extending S/4HANA with a HANA sidecar
 * Data analysts and developers